George Ivașcu: România Literară and doctoral research

-Final years and legacy
+Final years and death

 Living a withdrawn life from 1976, Ivașcu was described by Niculescu as a figure of the "Western left", whose personality encompassed a love for "the literary tradition" and public displays of Francophilia.
 A "sui generis independent", he maintained close friendships with a few like-minded literary figures who had peaked in the interwar age.
-Among them were Zaharia Stancu and F. Brunea-Fox.
-In public, Ivașcu was showing himself a devotee of the Ceaușescu regime—as Manolescu puts it, "he feared Ceaușescu".
+Among them were Zaharia Stancu and F. Brunea-Fox; he was also personally responsible for allowing D. I. Suchianu to have his permanent film column at România Literară.
+In public, he was showing himself a devotee of the Ceaușescu regime—as Manolescu puts it, "he feared Ceaușescu".
+In mid-1974, Ivașcu appeared on Romanian Television, alongside Stancu, to discuss how "the true and exemplary builder of contemporary history is the communist man"; in 1975, he joined Mihnea Gheorghiu, Octav Livezeanu, Ștefan Voicu and other interwar communists for a collective interview, which saw print in Manuscriptum magazine.
+Three years later, he and Antoaneta Tănăsescu put out a 500-page anthology of antifascist works from the 1930s and '40s.
 He traveled freely to the West, but, as reported by exile author Sanda Stolojan, spoke admiringly of Ceaușescu's anti-Sovietism, and claimed that the anticommunist Radio Free Europe interested nobody but Romania's "old age pensioners".
 Stolojan wrote: "I found his cowardice fascinating.
 He no longer believes in anything, at his very core he just plays the regime's card."

-Ivașcu and Florica Georgescu-Condurachi had one daughter, Voichița.
+Ivașcu and Florica Georgescu-Condurachi had one daughter, Voichița, who exhibited as a child artist in the mid-1960s.
 Georgescu-Condurachi fled to Paris in 1978, followed by their daughter in 1981.
 Subsequently, Ivașcu wrote to Ceaușescu, addressing him as "beloved conducător", in order to "disavow" his daughter's deed.
 According to Dinescu and historian Stelian Tănase, the letter was probably a formality, meant to ensure retention of his privileges, such as his position at România Literară.
 Niculescu also notes that he continued to be tortured by a parental "arduous love".
-In September 1983, Iași-based literary columnist Constantin Ciopraga visited Ivașcu at his home on Aviatorilor quarter, where, as he reported, the latter was living "as a loner—after a marriage in Iași, now annulled".
+In September 1983, Iași-based literary columnist Constantin Ciopraga visited Ivașcu at his home in Aviatorilor quarter, where, as he reported, the latter was living "as a loner—after a marriage in Iași, now annulled".
 Surrounded by his collection of modern art and Romanian icons, he worked there on each issue of România Literară was conceived, confessing: "this unsigned labor makes me feel like I'm creating [...]
 I don't even own a radio."
 Visiting Paris the following year, Ivașcu met secretly with his wife and daughter, with help from the Lebanese Embassy.